 - Send a Lunchbox – Who says lunchboxes are only for lunch?
 If teens plan to be gone during a meal, a lunchbox is the way to go.
 They can pack it with what they need and save some major moolah while they're at it.

-- Use a Food Thermos – Are teens taking food that needs to be warm?
-If so, a thermos is a great way to keep a meal at the right temperature until they’re ready to eat.
-As long as it’ll fit, you can put basically any type of food in one!
+- Use a Food Thermos – Are teens taking warm foods?
+If so, a thermos is a great way to keep a meal at the right temperature until they're ready to eat.
+As long as it'll fit, you can put basically any type of food in one!
 Meat, veggies, soup, leftovers, you name it.
 Just remember to preheat the thermos by adding boiling water to it for about 10 minutes.
-Pour it out, dry it, and it’ll stay warm for hours!
+Pour it out, dry it, add the warmed food to it, and it'll stay warm for hours!

-Pro Tip: If you’re adding food that you don’t want to get soggy, like chicken nuggets, then add a paper towel to the bottom before adding the food in.
+Pro Tip: If you're sending food in a thermos that you don't want to get soggy, like chicken nuggets, then add a paper towel to the bottom before adding the food in.
 This should soak up any wetness that accumulates and will keep the food nice and ready to go.